openrndr/orx/README.md

 A growing library of assorted data structures, algorithms and utilities.

-- orx-kdtree - kd-tree implementation for fast nearest point searches
+- orx-kdtree, a kd-tree implementation for fast nearest point searches
+- orx-jumpflood, a filter/shader based implementation of the jump flood algorithm for finding fast approximate (directional) distance fields

 ## Usage